Hydrospheredata/hydro-serving-cli/docs/dev_deploy.md

 - The `name` field specifies unique name for a docker container.
 Please note that if there is already a container with such name, deploy could fail.
 - `port` field defines outside port mapping to access the container.

-Basically, when you type `hs dev up`, CLI:
+Basically, when you type `hs dev deploy up`, CLI:

 1. Packs a model
 2. Pulls an image defined in `runtime`.